robusta-dev/robusta/docs/how-it-works/privacy-and-security.rst

 To run the Robusta UI on premise, :ref:`speak to our team <Getting Support>`.

-Deploying Robusta Without Secrets in Helm
+Handling Secrets in Robusta's Helm Values
 ******************************************
 Refer to :ref:`Managing Secrets`.